-This third-party program only operates within SoCalGas's service area.
+This third-party program is not designed as a statewide program and is intended to operate within the SCG service territory and surrounding areas.
 The Program is designed to support and complement SoCalGas's core program activities.
-If this Program shares common elements with the IOU's core programs, other third-party programs, or programs in other IOU service areas, SoCalGas and the Contractor will strive to coordinate the similar activities.
+Where this Program shares common elements with the IOU's core programs, other third-party programs, or programs in other IOU service areas, SoCalGas and the Contractor will strive to coordinate the similar activities to maximize benefits and effectiveness.